Quentin18/newspapers/index.md

 Considering this and considering the clear domination of Donald Trump in the news, one can not simply conclude one newspaper's ideas simply based on the importance it gives to each personality.
 Nervertheless, it can provide some interesting clues...

 ### What about the party distribution in the newspapers?
 We focus now not on the *speakers* themselves, but mostly on their *party*.
-Knowing the party of each speaker (Republican, Democrat, another party or no identified party), we can group together all the speakers that belong to the same party and assess the importance attributed to each of them in the newspapers.
+Knowing the party of each speaker (*Republican*, *Democrat, another party* or *no identified party*), we can group together all the speakers that belong to the same party and assess the importance attributed to each of them in the newspapers.
 Can we already perceive a news coverage bias towards one of the parties?

 {% include nyt/nyt_pie_parties.html %}